cchvv/Project-Happy-4/README.md

 ### How to use

     conda install ipython
     conda install jupyter
     conda install pandas
     conda install scipy
     pip install geopy

 1. Ipython setup.py, it is in directory called `Happy-4`.
-2. Input your position, year.(year:2007-2012, postion:in the United States).
+2. Input your position, year.(year: 2007-2012, postion: the United States).
-3. Wait for the figues.
+3. Wait for the figures.
-4. Close the windows of figues.
+4. Close the windows of figures.
 The simulated number ratio of solar panels and wind turbines will be printed.

 ### Organization of the  project